-There is significant interest from the local community and stakeholders in the future use of these properties.
-Through preliminary stakeholder and public consultation, together we developed the following values and principles.
-They set the framework for continued dialogue with the community, partners and stakeholders, and guide Parks Canada's decision-making with regards to these properties in the future:
+There is significant interest from the local community and stakeholders in the future use of the Battlefield of Fort George and adjacent properties (i.e., the former sewage lagoons and water treatment plan, and Niagara Shores Park).
+Through preliminary stakeholder and public consultation, the following values and principles were developed.
+They set the framework for continued dialogue with the community, partners and stakeholders, and guide Parks Canada's decision-making with regard to these properties in the future: